-4 Christian Helmers, "What Makes Science Parks Successful," University World News, May 8, 2011, Issue 170
+4 Christian Helmers, "What Makes Science Parks Successful," University World News, May 8, 2011, Issue 170 respondents were in the United States, with the remainder in Canada.
+Survey services were provided by Insightrix Research Services.

 5 Gary P. Pisano and Willy C. Shih, "Restoring American Competitiveness," Harvard Business Review, July 2009, page 3 of reprint.